From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Discussion

 \subsection{An Image-based Framework for Visibility and Visual Relationship Analysis}

-Our study proves SVI as a sufficient medium for sensing distant space and capturing the ubiquitous connection and interaction between visual objects.
+Our study shows that SVI can serve as a practical medium for sensing distant street-level space and capturing visual connections between landmarks.
 Table~\ref{tab:method_comparison} summarises its advantages and disadvantages compared to traditional 3D-based methods in visibility analysis.

-Compared to 3D methods, the SVI-based method exhibits overall higher accuracy for detecting the visibility of each landmark.
-There is also better robustness with the increase of observation distance.
+Compared with the open 3D visibility setup used in this study, the SVI-based method exhibits higher overall accuracy for detecting landmark visibility and maintains competitive performance as observation distance increases.
 The relative advantages of the SVI-based method come from two sources: Firstly, SVI generally presents better availability compared to high-quality 3D model data, especially in the urban realm.
 Though multiple openly available 3D model datasets exist, they are not always even in data quality or suitable for 3D visibility analysis in urban environments due to resolution or completeness limitations.
-Like the cases in Taipei and London, height data presents relatively low completeness in the corresponding building dataset.
-Secondly, sensing and perception based on SVI consider more real-world details, such as obstructions from trees, extended building roofs and billboards.
-Compared to the 3D method that simulates visibility as a geometric intersection, the image-based method respects the shape, texture, and other recognisable visual features of the object, reflecting a more grounded perspective.
+Like the cases in Taipei and Dubai, height data presents relatively low completeness in the corresponding building dataset.
+Secondly, SVI-based observation incorporates more real-world details, such as obstructions from trees, extended building roofs and billboards.
+Compared with a 3D method that simulates visibility primarily as a geometric intersection, the image-based method also relies on shape, texture, and other recognisable visual features of the target landmark, thereby reflecting image-based recognisability rather than geometry alone.

-The unique value of SVI-based method is further reflected in the contextual information it can bring for observation.
-Specifically, on the one hand, the visual content reflected in SVI is strongly linked to where the SVI is captured.
-Observation locations' physical and socio-economic features introduce a spatial context of visibility, but are rarely realised and investigated in previous methods.
-On the other hand, image as a medium can naturally include multiple visual objects in one view, which suggests their potential relationship, such as the foreground and background, and co-existence or isolation.
-The inter-object relationship introduces a dimension beyond geometry, and relates the visibility of target objects with wider semantic information, such as urban function and culture.